honishi/nico-gift-event-graph/README.md

 # -> configure setting
 ```

-Setup database and database scheme using `database/create_db.sql` script.

-Schedule the script using scheduler like cron.
+Then schedule the script using scheduler like cron.

 ```
 */10 * * * * /path/to/nico-gift-event-graph/app/run.sh >> /path/to/nico-gift-event-graph/app/log/nico-gift-event-graph.log 2>&1
 ```

-## Setup 2.
-Web Frontend
+### 3. Web Frontend

-The chart dataset is dynamically generated from database and visualized by `Chart.js`.
+The chart dataset is dynamically generated from the database and visualized by `Chart.js`.
 Web frontend is backed by `Flask`.

 ```shell